dsp2003/clef/README.md

 Version history
 ---------------

-- 2015/05/19 v37 - outpost objects (Infinity Express, Penguin Bay, Sign Store, Sign Dispenser, Terramart, Treasured Trophies) can be taken and printed for pixels again, replaced blue.png with remix of version from 666 UG
+- 2015/05/18 v37 - outpost and mission objects can be taken and printed for pixels again, replaced blue.png with remix of version from 666 UG
 - 2015/05/16 v36 - added support for PG-0 Nightly (it seems no resource version is supplied anymore), de-coloured UI, new dungeons unprotected in Cheats addon, 99999 item limit for Cheats addon
 - 2015/05/14 v35 - dropped support for 66x-2 Stable, rebuild and added more liquid interactions, added placeable liquid slime, added green slime blob recipe, replaced slime status effect icon
 - 2015/05/13 v34 - restored UG 666 tent effects for Cheat addon, moved barrel containers to Extra addon (incompatible with Enhanced Storage)